 - This is also the best place for a vegan food tour because they offer a vegan and vegetarian holiday package also known as the “foodie adventure”.
 Putting you in the frontline of the vegan food revolution as you visit producers and eat in the best vegan restaurants in France.

-- A haven for vegan travelers, with spacious dog-friendly rooms, and a lovely lavender and rose garden.
+- A haven for vegan travelers, with spacious rooms, a lovely lavender and rose garden.

 - This vegan bed & breakfast is owned by a couple who serve homemade, vegan, and gluten-free meals with ingredients from their garden.

 Bliss Immersions, V, International

 - This vegan retreat company focuses on fitness, spirituality, general vitality, wellness, healing, and getting to your most positive state.
 Being in such a constructive environment helps you to fully thrive on your vacation.

 This colorful Central American country is home to ancient Mayan sites, picturesque volcanoes, and rich rainforests.

 Despite the Guatemalan street food scene tending to be animal-heavy, the country can be very vegan-friendly and its people are very welcoming.

 Vegan Hotels in Guatemala

 Utopia Eco-Hotel, VF, Semuc Champey